Vezina Trophy

-The most recent winner is Connor Hellebuyck who won his third overall and second consecutive for the 2024–25 season.
+The most recent winner is Andrei Vasilevskiy who won his second Vezina Trophy for the 2025–26 season.

 History

 The Vezina Trophy was named in honor of Georges Vezina, an exceptional goaltender with the Montreal Canadiens.
 Vezina collapsed during a game in 1925 and was diagnosed as having tuberculosis, of which he died in 1926.
 Upon Vezina's death, the trophy was donated to the League by the Canadiens' owners, Leo Dandurand, Louis Letourneau and Joe Cattarinich to honour Vezina permanently.
 It was first awarded at the end of the 1926–27 NHL season to George Hainsworth who had come to Montreal to succeed Vezina.

 The trophy was accepted by the league at its May 15, 1927, meeting in Montreal.
 The criteria for winning was variously reported.
 The Montreal Gazette and The Globe and Mail reported that it was 'to be awarded each year to the goaltender in the National Hockey League having the best (goals against) average,' while the Toronto Star reported that the trophy went to the 'most valuable' goaltender in the league.
 When Hainsworth won his third Vezina at the end of the 1928–29 NHL season, the trophy was reported to be for the 'most outstanding' goaltender in the league.
 However, later reports state that the trophy was based on the lowest goals against average (GAA).